garykh2008/wts_gui/README.md

 ### 4. Log Viewer (Viewing Logs)
 1. Select a log folder from the left-hand side (can be filtered by date).
+2.  **Zip Logs**: Right-click on one or more folders to zip and save them.
+    *   **Single Selection**: "Zip and Save As..." allows you to choose the filename and location.
+    *   **Multiple Selection**: "Zip and Save [N] Folders..." allows you to choose a destination directory.
+Each folder will be zipped individually into that directory.
-2. Double-click a file on the right to open it.
+3. Double-click a file on the right to open it.
     *   `.log` files: Opened with the system's default text editor.
     *   `.pcapng` files: Attempted to open with Wireshark.